archqua/hvg_base/README.md

 # hvg_utils
-Utils for games from Hvedgehog studio
+Base for games from Hvedgehog studio